mailchimp/wordpress/README.md

 ![Configuring extra fields on your Signup Form (optional)](https://github.com/mailchimp/wordpress/blob/develop/.wordpress-org/screenshot-4.jpg?raw=true)

-## Access token Encryption
+## Access Token Encryption

-The plugin stores the OAuth access token in the WordPress database and encrypts it for security.
-To ensure encryption and decryption work properly, the plugin needs access to certain security constants that should remain unchanged.
+Starting in version 1.6.0, authentication has changed to use OAuth.
+As part of this process, we retrieve an access token that can be used to make API requests.
+To provide a high-level of security, this access token is encrypted before being stored in the WordPress database.
+In order to ensure this access token can be decrypted when used, the plugin relies on certain security constants that should remain unchanged.

-By default, the plugin uses the `LOGGED_IN_KEY` and `LOGGED_IN_SALT` constants from the wp-config.php file.
-These usually work well.
-However, if another plugin or mechanism regularly updates these constants, the plugin will have trouble decrypting the access token and you’ll need to reconnect your Mailchimp account.
+With no additional configuration, we use the standard `LOGGED_IN_KEY` and `LOGGED_IN_SALT` constants that are normally set in your site's `wp-config.php` file.
+Some sites make use of security plugins that rotate these constants on a periodic basis.
+When this happens, we won't be able to decrypt the access token and you’ll need to reconnect your Mailchimp account to generate a new access token.

-To prevent such issues, it is recommended to define two additional constants in your wp-config.php file: `MAILCHIMP_SF_ENCRYPTION_KEY` and `MAILCHIMP_SF_ENCRYPTION_SALT`.
+To prevent such issues, it is recommended to define two additional constants in your site's `wp-config.php` file: `MAILCHIMP_SF_ENCRYPTION_KEY` and `MAILCHIMP_SF_ENCRYPTION_SALT`.
 These constants should consist of a combination of characters, preferably at least 32 characters long.
 Once set, these values should not be changed.
-For strong values, you can copy some of the values from https://api.wordpress.org/secret-key/1.1/salt/ and use them.
-You should have additional code like the following in your wp-config.php file:
+For strong values, you can copy some of the values from [here](https://api.wordpress.org/secret-key/1.1/salt/) and use them.
+You'll end up with additional code like the following in your `wp-config.php` file:

 ```php
 define( 'MAILCHIMP_SF_ENCRYPTION_KEY', 'put your unique phrase here' );
 define( 'MAILCHIMP_SF_ENCRYPTION_SALT', 'put your unique phrase here' );
 ```

-If you add these constants after the plugin is already configured, the plugin will use the new constants, which may cause issues.
-To avoid this, you can copy the values from `LOGGED_IN_KEY` and `LOGGED_IN_SALT` to `MAILCHIMP_SF_ENCRYPTION_KEY` and `MAILCHIMP_SF_ENCRYPTION_SALT`.
-If you prefer new values, you will need to reconnect your Mailchimp account.
+If these constants are added after you've already authenticated with Mailchimp, you will need to reconnect your account.
+To avoid this, you can copy the values from `LOGGED_IN_KEY` and `LOGGED_IN_SALT` (if they exist) to `MAILCHIMP_SF_ENCRYPTION_KEY` and `MAILCHIMP_SF_ENCRYPTION_SALT` respectively.

 ## Frequently Asked Questions